Rojaun-Dev/Sparrow-new/docs/BUILD-ERROR-FIXES.md

 These changes have successfully resolved the build errors by:

 1. Properly loading environment variables from the project root
-2. Preventing Auth0 initialization during static build
+2. Preventing authentication initialization during static build
 3. Forcing dynamic rendering for protected pages
 4. Safely accessing environment variables in all contexts